6arelyhuman

-Toby Aaron Hamilton (born July 15, 2001), known professionally as 6arelyhuman (pronounced “barely human”), is an American singer, rapper and songwriter.
-In 2022, they released the single "Hands Up!" and "XOXO (Kisses Hugs)", which became viral hits on TikTok and led to their signing with Artist Partner Group.
+Toby Aaron Hamilton (born July 15, 2001), known professionally as 6arelyhuman (pronounced "barely human"), is an American singer, rapper and songwriter.
+In 2022, they (Note: Hamilton uses "they/them" pronouns.) released the single "Hands Up!" and "XOXO (Kisses Hugs)", which became viral hits on TikTok and led to their signing with Artist Partner Group.

 Alongside a string of releases in 2023, Hamilton released their debut studio album, Sassy Scene.
-They followed it up with a collaboration with Odetari called "GMFU" which became their first top ten entry on the US Hot Dance/Electronic Songs chart, and was featured in their second extended play (EP) Myspace Addiction.
-Their second studio album, Internet Famous (2024), was supported by the single "Faster n Harder" which also became viral on TikTok.
+They followed it up with a collaboration with Odetari called "GMFU", which became their first top ten entry on the US Hot Dance/Electronic Songs chart, and was featured on their second extended play (EP) Myspace Addiction.
+Their second studio album, Internet Famous (2024), was supported by the single "Faster n Harder", which also became viral on TikTok.

 Early life

-Born in Dallas, Texas, U.S, they originally made edits of Japanese anime music videos on YouTube, before pursuing music.
-Hamilton is a vegetarian.
+Born in Dallas, Texas, 6arelyhuman originally made edits of Japanese anime music videos on YouTube before pursuing music.
+Hamilton is a vegan.
 They have three sisters and a brother.